 Crumbly home-baked pies, sumptuous marinated meats, and indulgent sweet treats are the Hellenic answer to street food.
 While these snacks and light bites are a great way to enjoy lunch in Greece on a budget, they are also filling and tasty.

 Skepasti is a sharing dish that you can find at a lot of gyro/souvlaki places and takeaways.
-Most tourists have never even heard of this, but it is just as tasty as souvlaki!
+Most tourists have never even heard of this.
+However, it is just as tasty as souvlaki!
 Skepasti could be compared to a Quesadilla or referred to as a Greek version of pizza.

 Pies and pastries are a popular light lunch in Greece.
-Many Greek Yia Yias and mothers will bake their own batches of homemade pies, but luckily, Greek bakeries also sell excellent versions that are cooked fresh each morning.
+Many Greek Yia Yias and mothers will bake their own batches of homemade pies.
+However, luckily, Greek bakeries also sell excellent versions that are cooked fresh each morning.

-While tiropita and spanakopita are among the most popular, you can find regional creations that are specific to different areas of Greece.
+Tiropita and spanakopita are among the most popular pies.
+However, you can find regional creations that are specific to different areas of Greece.
 If you travel to Ioannina, and the Epirus region of Greece for example, you will note that this area is “famous” for pies.

 Hortopita (pie filled with wild greens), sweet galatopita (milk pie), and indulgent karidopita (walnut pie) are all regional delicacies that you will find at the bakeries of beautiful Ioannina.
 As you travel around the different areas of Greece, browse and see what tasty baked goods you can find.